KAMPALA RESTAURANT WEEK 2019

-The premise of Kampala restaurant week saw 40 select restaurants in and around kampala offering special 3 course menus.casual restaurants with starters at 15,000ugx, mains at 25,000ugx and desserts at 15,000ugx while signature restaurants had starters at 20,000ugx, mains at 30,000ugx and dessert at 20,000ugx.
-All mains served with a complimentary Tusker Lite beers.the sponsors of the event were Radiocity,Total and Tusker lite.
+The premise of Kampala restaurant week saw 40 select restaurants in and around kampala offering special 3 course menus.Casual restaurants with starters at 15,000ugx, mains at 25,000ugx and desserts at 15,000ugx while Signature restaurants had starters at 20,000ugx, mains at 30,000ugx and dessert at 20,000ugx.
+All mains served with a complimentary Tusker Lite beer.
+The sponsors of the event were Radiocity,Total and Tusker lite.

 These are the restaurants I hit up during the week.

-Our first stop, my brother Ed and I opted for the Farm house mixed grill with Bbq beef,lamb kofta,tropical pork teriyaki,grilled chicken skewers on pita bread and salad & the Thai panang chicken curry served with rice,son in law (we never found out who he was)eggs,somtum,prawn crackers,chicken satay and bean sprouts.beautiful presentation, the curry was just how I like it, mild and flavorful and while the whole meat platter was good, the lamb Kofta was definitely a winner.
+Our first stop, Ed and I opted for the Farm house mixed grill with Bbq beef,lamb kofta,tropical pork teriyaki,grilled chicken skewers on pita bread and salad & the Thai panang chicken curry served with rice,son in law (we never found out who he was)eggs,somtum,prawn crackers,chicken satay and bean sprouts.
+Nice presentation.
+The curry was just how I like it, mild and flavorful and while the whole meat platter was good, the lamb Kofta was definitely a winner.

 7 Hills Revolving Restaurant